The Fabulous Sports Babe: Return to broadcasting

 The Babe returned to radio in 2006 and 2007, making special guest host appearances for on-air personalities in the Tampa Bay Sports Radio Market for WDAE and WHBO, KJR Seattle, WQAM Miami, WDFN Detroit and several fill in stops including several weeks at CBS Free FM in New York City.
 During her on-air appearances The Babe returned to form and kept the conversations focused on sports and deferred any questions about her personal life by saying "I'm just hanging out, recovering from cancer."
 She still refers to callers who contact her on cell phones as "a rich guy on a cell phone."

 She first appeared on January 8 and 9, 2007, filling in for Scot Brantley on WHBO; Brantley was in Arizona covering the 2007 BCS National Championship Game, in which the Florida Gators had just defeated the Ohio State Buckeyes.
 She again substituted for Brantley on February 27, and two days later (March 1), filled in for Steve Duemig on WDAE, and continued to fill in on sports and news/talk stations around the country.

 On April 10, 2008, Donnellan hosted a one-day stint on WRBZ in Raleigh, North Carolina; Donnellan guest-hosted to celebrate the 10th anniversary of the station switching to the sports radio format; Donnellan's syndicated show was among the first programs aired on the station.
 The next day, Donnellan returned to radio full-time, and became the co-host, along with Brantley, of Brantley and the Babe on WHBO.
 The program aired during drive time and could be heard through Internet radio on the station's website.
 Brantley was laid off from WHBO in January 2009, giving The Babe her own show.

 Donnellan suffered a moderate stroke on January 22, 2012; she would eventually recover with no lingering side effects, but the stroke cost her her position on WHBO.
 On August 1, 2012, The Babe returned as the overnight host at WHFS-FM (the former WSJT), CBS Radio's new FM sports station.
 The move came ahead of CBS's launch of CBS Sports Radio in January 2013.
 Donnellan later moved to a daytime time slot.
 WHFS-FM canceled all of its programs, including hers, as part of an ownership and format change in December 2014.

 Her website returned in a blog-style format, supplanting the message it had since 2001, "Gone Fishing."
 She stopped updating the site in September 2014.
 She maintains a Twitter account sporadically.

+From 2015-2018, The Babe hosted a regular podcast through the Radio Influence platform.
+Her guests included female sportscasting pioneers like Linda Cohn, Suzyn Waldman, Christine Brennan, Jackie MacMullan, and Lesley Visser.

 In 2018, The Fabulous Sports Babe was inducted into the National Radio Hall of Fame.